-This is a stout, reddish-tan to dark brown crayfish with numerous blackish specks and blotches on the pincers, carapace and abdomen.
-A narrow crescent-shaped dark band extends across the carapace at its junction with the abdomen.
-A pair of whitish spots occur laterally on the first abdominal segment.
+This is a stout, reddish-tan to dark brown crayfish with numerous blackish specks and blotches on the pincers, carapace, and abdomen.
+A narrow, crescent-shaped dark band extends across the rear margin of the carapace and onto the first abdominal segment.
+The first abdominal segment is usually flanked by a pair of small whitish spots.
 The woodland crayfish is easily distinguished from other similar species within its range by its brown coloration and blotched and speckled color pattern.
-It somewhat resembles the Ozark crayfish (Orconectes ozarkae), but the two species do not occur in the same river basins (except for the introduced populations).
+It somewhat resembles the Ozark crayfish, but the two species do not occur in the same river basins (except for the introduced populations).